 36. What is percent body humidity?

-The ratio of the amount of water vapor in a volume of gas compared to the amount of the water in gas saturated at a normal body temperature of 37* C.
+The ratio of the amount of water vapor in a volume of gas compared to the amount of water in gas saturated at a normal body temperature of 37* C.

 37. What is Poiseuille’s Law?